Designing with Multi-Gigabit Serial I/O

 After completing this comprehensive training, you will have the necessary skills to:

-- Describe and utilize the ports and attributes of the RocketIO™ multi-gigabit transceiver in the Virtex FPGA
+- Describe and utilize the ports and attributes of the serial transceiver in 7 series FPGAs

 -

-Effectively use the following features of the GTP/GTX:
+Effectively utilize the following features of the gigabit transceivers:

-- 8B/10B and other encoding/decoding, comma detection, CRC, clock correction, and channel bonding
+- 8B/10B and other encoding/decoding, comma detection, clock correction, and channel bonding

 - Pre-emphasis and linear equalization

-- Use the GTP/GTX Transceiver Wizard to instantiate GTP and GTX primitives in a design
+- Use the 7 Series FPGAs Transceivers Wizard to instantiate GT primitives in a design

-- Access appropriate reference material for board design issues involving the power supply, oscillators, and trace design
+- Access appropriate reference material for board design issues involving the power supply, reference clocking, and trace design

 Course Outline